nghianguyentek/my.uopeople.edu/data-structures/lists.md

 |Inefficient in adding and removing element - &Theta;(1) in the best case, &Theta;(n-1) = &Theta;(n) in the worst case, and &Theta;((n-1)(n-1+1)/2n) = &Theta;((n-1)/2) ~ &Theta;(n) in the average case|Efficient in adding and removing element - &Theta;(1) in all cases (for two-way linked list)

+### Notes

-*In general, if we mostly do searchs, we should use array-based lists; if we frequently add and remove elements, use linked lists.*
+- In general, if we mostly do searchs, we should use array-based lists; if we frequently add and remove elements, use linked lists